 On the other hand, there are two vastly different kinds of socialism: state socialism and libertarian socialism.
 In a state socialist system the means of production are owned purely by the state for the benefit of society.
 The problem with this is that when state socialism is put into practice, it is often co-opted by greedy actors within governments.
 There are positive examples of countries that have elements of state socialism (though these countries generally identify as “welfare states” as opposed to state socialist systems) like tax-payer funded health-care, education, and social programs that work quite well in the Nordic countries of Denmark, Norway, Sweden, Finland, and Iceland.
 Although these countries are still very capitalist, there is much more government intervention in terms of collective bargaining and social programs.
 But there are also examples like China, which claim to be “socialist” but truly have almost no worker protections and instead employ child labor and even slave labor in some parts.
 That is the problem with entrusting the government to implement socialism.
 It truly only works when there is mass participation from the people, it is organized from the bottom up, and people implement and push for it far more than any politicians.
 Taxation is still theft if it applies to poorer groups and is enforced by threat of force and incarceration, even if the money may be going to productive social programs.
 That is where libertarian socialism comes in.

 In a libertarian socialist system, the means of production are owned by the people collectively for their benefit, so this means businesses are all worker-owned cooperatives or workplace democracies wherein there are no managers, no exploitation, no profit extracted from the labor of others by higher-ups, no money-based hierarchy, and the business functions to improve the welfare of the people and (ideally) the whole planet.
 This is the only kind of socialism that works reliably in mass.
 But unfortunately this kind of socialism isn’t what is thought of when people mention socialism in this country.
 They think of state socialism or countries that claim to be socialist in order to gain popular support when in reality they rule as dictatorships like the Soviet Union did.
 They tax (steal from) citizens to “improve social and economic welfare” but in reality just pocket most of all of it and seize the best of the worker’s products for themselves while brutally repressing dissidents and anyone who dares speak against them.
 The same is true of communism, which in practice is often analogous to state socialism.
 In communist systems, the means of production are taken over by “professional revolutionaries” that are supposed to represent the people’s interests with the goal of ultimately dissolving the state.
 The problem with this is the same problem with state socialism.
 The “professional revolutionaries” or “intellectual elites” who are successful in taking over the government generally fail to represent people and the stateless society never comes into being.
 Instead, fascism and dictatorship generally come in their stead as greed always infects positions of such power.
-There is also so-called “libertarian communism” but for the reasons stated that is arguably as much of an oxymoron as so-called “anarcho-capitalism.”
+There is also so-called “libertarian communism” but for the reasons stated that is arguably as much of an oxymoron as so-called “anarcho-capitalism” so long as communism is defined as government ownership over the means of production.
+(However, some libertarian, non-authoritarian communists make a distinction between Communism with a capital ‘C’ and communism with a lowercase ‘c’.
+The difference being that Communism is state control over the means of production and communism is simply elimination of private property and common ownership of the means of production without government.
+The latter type of communism is genuinely libertarian and essentially the same as libertarian socialism but it has been far less widely adopted.)
 Because cronyism and greed can infect all types of government, a more honest dichotomy than socialist or capitalist might be non-profit (as socialist systems are supposed to be but often aren’t in practice due to corruption) vs. profit, (capitalism).
 Even many large “nonprofits” make considerable money as the hierarchy in them attracts greedy, venal individuals to lead and siphon as much as they can for themselves.

 The root of the problem is that no one is qualified or can be trusted with the power governments wield, which is why state socialist and communist systems are always doomed to fail.
 The means of production must be taken over directly by the people and run directly by the people without any intermediaries whether they be politicians, managers, “intellectuals,” or any one else.
 Of course, there can still be leaders who help educate the public and guide and inspire individuals but no rulers.
 There can be legitimate leaders if they have the merit to lead and no formal power but none who attain a leadership position solely by force.
 Arguably, the Soviet Union and other states that have or do call themselves communist or socialist have revealed the fundamental problem of the state itself.
 Without removing the state and giving workers and citizens direct control, representatives almost always become corrupt, (if they aren’t already) and as modern states are so large it is nearly impossible to have removed representatives who can represent millions in an enormous state.
 As the great anarchist thinker, Mikhail Bakunin, said in Statism and Anarchy, “No state, however democratic — not even the reddest republic — can ever give the people what they really want, i.e., the free self-organization and administration of their own affairs from the bottom upward, without any interference or violence from above, because every state, even the pseudo-People’s State concocted by Mr. Marx, is in essence only a machine ruling the masses from above, through a privileged minority of conceited intellectuals, who imagine that they know what the people need and want better than do the people themselves…But the people will not feel better if the stick they are being beaten with is called the ‘People’s Stick'” Voline similarly remarked in La Révolution Inconnue, 1917-1921, “Any attempt to carry out the social Revolution with the aid of a state, a government and political action, even should that attempt be very sincere, very vigorous, attended by favorable circumstances and buttressed by the masses, will necessarily result in state capitalism, the worst sort of capitalism, which has absolutely nothing to do with humanity’s march towards a socialist society.”